limscoder/react-present/README.md

      ↓
     import slideList from './my-custom-slides/slideList';

 Slides can be written with JSX and ES6 or plain ol' Javascript.
-You're free to include whatever markup you'd like in your slides.
+You're free to include whatever markup and CSS you'd like in your slides.

+Require CSS directly from within slide source code.

+    require('./my-slide-styles.css');

 Use the `CodeBlock` component to get JSX syntax highlighting and code editing via `react-ace`.